YUNZHANG123/python_life_fun/README.md

-# python_life_fun
+# python_for_fun
-> My name is Sophia, I am 17 years old on grade 12.
-I really love computer science and data analysis.
-So I did some side projects here..
+> My name is Sophia, a student in a Chinese High School.
+Now I am 17 years old on grade 12.
+I really love computer science and data analysis, so I did some side projects here..

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-One to two paragraph statement about your product and what it does.
+My two major projects contain getting information from two Chinese websites -- a housing website and a social website -- by utilizing crawler and also data visualization by python .

 ![](header.png)